Foundation Models for Structural Health Monitoring: Results

 \subsubsection{UC3}

 The results of UC3 are shown in Table \ref{tab:sacertis_results}.
 We compare our approach with the same models considered for UC2.
-However, since there is no previous literature on this dataset, we re-train all baseline models with the same data split used for our foundation model while keeping the same hyper-parameter settings of~\cite{burrello2022traffic}.
-Results show that our foundation model overcomes state-of-the-art performance on all metrics.
-The second-best performing model, the MLP, fails to reach acceptable results, demonstrating the higher complexity of this UC.
-Our fine-tuned foundation model can decrease the MSE and MAE of the MLP by 1.9$\times$ and 1.5$\times$, respectively, while increasing the R$^2$ score by 5.4$\times$ as well.
+However, since there is no previous literature on this dataset, we re-train all baseline models with the same data split used for our foundation model while keeping the same hyperparameter settings of~\cite{burrello2022traffic}.
+Results show that our foundation model overcomes state-of-the-art performance on all metrics, improving the MSE and MAE of the second-best, the LSTM, by 0.03 and 0.02, respectively, while increasing the R$^2$ score by 0.03 as well.
+We observe two general trends: first, the performance of UC3 is worse compared to UC2's on every metric and for every algorithm.
+Second, the second-best performing model is the LSTM, trained with the same foundation-model approach as our transformer.
+This is in strong contrast with UC2, where both the other deep learning based models, TCN and LSTM, reached low performance.

-It is worth noticing that this is the task with the largest dataset available for training: this could further explain the superiority of our approach, which is expected to thrive when more data are available, and, at the same time, justify the limits of SoA approaches, as their shallow nature may be unsuited to handle this complexity.
-The observed performance degradation for both state-of-the-art and our proposed approaches on UC3 compared to UC2 can be attributed to two key factors.
-Firstly, sensor placement may be a factor influencing task difficulty.
+The observed performance discrepancy for both state-of-the-art and our proposed approaches on UC3 compared to UC2 (and their performance ranking) can be attributed to two key factors.
+First, as anticipated in Section \ref{sec:installation}, the label assignment procedure likely introduces noise into the training data.
+The physical separation of the WiM system from the bridge affects the correlation between bridge vibrations and WiM collected data.
+This misalignment between predicted and actual bridge conditions may partially explain the performance drop observed in this use case.
+Sensor placement may also affect task difficulty.
 In fact, unlike UC2, sensors are positioned on two external beams per span, which might lead to reduced sensitivity to vehicle-induced vibrations.
-Secondly, as anticipated in Section \ref{sec:installation}, the label assignment procedure likely introduces noise into the training data.
-The physical separation of the WiM system from the bridge disrupts the correlation between bridge vibrations and WiM collected data.
-While the model might be accurately predicting traffic load based on the collected data, the ground truth labels assigned based on the WiM system may not accurately reflect real-world bridge behaviour.
-This misalignment between predicted and actual bridge conditions may partially explain the performance drop observed on this use case.
+Secondly, UC3 comprises roughly 750,000 samples, over three orders of magnitude more than UC2’s dataset, 1,000 samples.
+DNN models benefit more than classic ML ones from large-scale data, reaching, as in the case of the LSTM, significantly better performance compared to UC2.